 Vacancy Rates

-This tightening of the market reflects both high tenant retention and slower turnover, especially in centrally located neighborhoods.
-Available inventory is often snapped up quickly, with many properties receiving multiple applications within days of listing.
+This tightening reflects both high tenant retention and slower turnover, especially in centrally located neighborhoods.
+When a unit does hit the market, it’s often gone within days, with multiple applications flooding in almost immediately.

-Limited New Supply: Although new residential developments are projected to bring over 34,000 additional apartments in 2025, supply is still not keeping pace with rising demand.
-Delays in construction approvals and high development costs continue to limit the speed at which new units reach the market.
+New supply is simply not arriving fast enough.
+Although new residential developments are projected to bring over 34,000 additional apartments to market in 2026, that supply is still not keeping pace with rising demand.
+Construction approval delays and high development costs are limiting how quickly new units actually reach renters.

-Homeownership Barriers: With mortgage rates hovering around 6.5–7% and home prices steadily rising, many prospective buyers have shifted their focus back to renting.
-This shift is especially pronounced among younger professionals and recent college graduates who are priced out of homeownership.
+Homeownership barriers are pushing people back into the rental pool.
+With mortgage rates hovering in the 6.5% to 7% range and home prices holding firm, many prospective buyers have pivoted back to renting.
+That shift is especially pronounced among younger professionals and recent graduates who are effectively priced out of ownership for now.

-Population Growth and Migration Trends: New York City continues to experience an influx of professionals, remote workers, and international arrivals.
-Many of these newcomers choose to rent before exploring ownership options, contributing to growing demand for centrally located and well-connected rental housing.
+Population growth and migration trends are also adding fuel to the fire.
+New York City keeps drawing professionals, remote workers, and international arrivals.
+Most of these newcomers choose to rent before exploring ownership, which adds steady volume to demand for centrally located, well-connected rental housing.

-Preference for Flexibility: A significant share of residents now prefer the flexibility of renting, particularly given economic uncertainty and changing work arrangements.
-This shift in mindset, especially among high-income earners and mobile professionals, has bolstered demand for premium rental units.
+And beyond all of that, a growing share of residents simply prefer the flexibility renting provides, especially given economic uncertainty and evolving work arrangements.
+That mindset shift, most visible among high-income earners and mobile professionals, has propped up demand for premium rental units across the city.

 New York City Real Estate Market